 “Masks suppressed the flu, so they obviously work.”
 This was another very common claim in favor of masks.
 While it is true that the flu (i.e. influenza viruses) disappeared in the spring of 2020 and remained absent throughout the coronavirus pandemic, masks had nothing to do with it.

-This is evident because the flu disappeared even in states without masks, lockdowns and school closures (e.g. Sweden, Florida and Belarus), while the flu hadn’t disappeared during earlier flu epidemics and pandemics, despite mask use (viz. the 2019 flu epidemic in Japan).
+This is evident as the flu disappeared even in states without masks, lockdowns and school closures – such as Sweden, Florida and Belarus – while the flu hadn’t disappeared during earlier flu epidemics and pandemics, despite widespread mask use (e.g. during the 2019 flu epidemic in Japan).

 Instead, influenza viruses disappeared globally because they were temporarily displaced by the more infectious novel coronavirus (so-called viral interference, known from previous pandemics); for the same reason, new coronavirus variants repeatedly displaced existing variants, often within weeks.
-Indeed, in countries that had reached very high levels of population immunity against the coronavirus, the flu returned as of summer 2021 (e.g. India at 80% population immunity).
+Indeed, in countries that had reached very high levels of population immunity against the coronavirus, the flu returned by summer 2021 (e.g. in India at 80% population immunity).